arrow_back Back to Blog

 end fir;

-Let's assume our VHDL testbench that will communicate with .txt files via Python is connected to this entity as data_i <= data_in and data_o <= data_out.
-Under the constant sampling frequency assumption, let's assume that the inputs needed to test this filter will be generated on the Python side as a 1D vector and written to a text file.
-For example, it could simply be a chirp generation like the following:
+Let's say our VHDL testbench that will communicate with Python through .txt files connects to this entity as data_i <= data_in and data_o <= data_out.
+Assuming a constant sampling frequency, let's assume that the inputs needed to test this filter will be generated on the Python side as a 1D real-valued vector and written to a text file.
+For example, a simple chirp generation could be as follows:

 import numpy as np